Car85/batstats/README.md

-# Batstat is a free and open-source application with no login required.
+# BatStats is a free and open-source application with no login required.
 It allows for fast, detailed deep dives into your CSV and Excel data using multiple charts and generate a pdf file with your dashboard to save and share it.

 **⚠️⚠️⚠️ Batstat is an application still under development and has not released any official version yet.⚠️⚠️⚠️**